-Students seeking teacher licensure must obtain at least a grade of C or better in each major course and all professional education, specialty area, and required related courses.
+Students seeking teacher licensure must obtain at least a grade of C in each major course and all professional education, specialty area, and required related courses.
 No Pass/Fail grades will be accepted.
 Students are required to complete all professional/specialty courses prior to student teaching.

-For information on additional teacher education requirements, procedures, and timelines, consult the section of the Catalog entitled Education, as well as the Student Teaching, Initial Licensure, and Fieldwork Experiences Handbooks available from the English coordinator to the Teacher Education Program.
+For information on additional teacher education requirements, procedures, and timelines, consult the section of the Catalog entitled Education, as well as the Student Teaching, Initial Licensure, and Field Experiences Handbooks available from the elementary education coordinator of the Teacher Education Program.
 Copies are also on reserve in the library.
-Students desiring NCDPI licensure should be aware that graduation with licensure will require more than the minimum 124 semester hours.
+Students desiring NCDPI licensure should be aware that graduation may require more than the minimum 124 semester hours.